Youri Egorov

-Youri Aleksandrovich Egorov (Юрий Александрович Егоров; 28 May 1954 – 16 April 1988) was a Soviet and Monegasque classical pianist.
+Youri Aleksandrovich Egorov (Юрий Александрович Егоров; 28 May 1954 – 16 April 1988) was a Soviet and Dutch classical pianist.
+He won third prize at the International Tchaikovsky Competition in 1974 and at the Queen Elisabeth Competition in 1975.
+After leaving the Soviet Union in 1976 and seeking political asylum in the Netherlands, he developed an international career as a recitalist and orchestral soloist in Europe and the United States.

 Early years

-Born in Kazan, USSR, Youri Egorov studied music at the Kazan Conservatory from the age of 6 until age 17.
-One of his early teachers was Irina Dubinina, a former pupil of Yakov Zak.
+Born in Kazan, USSR, Egorov began his music education in Kazan at the age of six.
+In 1961 he entered the special music school affiliated with the Kazan Conservatory, where he studied piano with Irina Dubinina, a former pupil of Yakov Zak.

 At the age of 17, in 1971, Egorov won 4th prize at the Marguerite Long-Jacques Thibaud Competition in Paris.
 He then studied at the Moscow Conservatory with Yakov Zak.
 Egorov remained at the Moscow Conservatory for six years.
 In 1974, Egorov won the bronze medal at the Tchaikovsky Competition in Moscow.
 In 1975, he was awarded the 3rd prize at the Queen Elisabeth International Music Competition of Belgium.